blueisfresh/blueisfresh/README.md

 ### :man_technologist: About Me :

-I'm a ambitious young disprentice, working and getting my development education at MA01.
+I'm a ambitious young apprentice, working and getting my development education at MA01.

 - Currently im learning the basics of many different Program languages🌆